-“One of the key tenets of Security is Availability - that your data is available whenever you need it”, said Aaron.
+“One of the key tenets of Security is Availability - that your data is available whenever you need it”

 “Part of this is making sure that your website is always accessible to your customers and your staff.
 Anyone putting anything accessible through the Internet, needs to make sure that the code that provides it is secure, and takes preventative measures to prevent DDoS or other attacks from being successful.”